 So, are there any other alternatives to the SWIFT system? 🤩

-With the advent of technology and a vibrant global FinTech industry, many challengers to the SWIFT system are popping up every day!
+With the advent of technology and a vibrant global FinTech industry, many challengers are popping up every day!
 For example, the Ripple Blockchain network is giving the SWIFT system a run for its money.
 Heck, we made the news recently for being the first in Malaysia to complete payments using the Ripple network.

-Take MoneyMatch for example, we charge only a fixed transfer fee of RM8 per transfer.
-On that note, we work hard to achieve straightforward fee structures.
-Our fees are transparent, with no hidden charges to our customers.
+Take MoneyMatch for instance, we charge only a fixed transfer fee of RM8 per transfer.
+We work hard to achieve straightforward fee structures for our customers.
+Above all, our fees are transparent, with no hidden charges.

 What are your thoughts on the fees imposed for cross-border payments?
 Let us know in the comments below!